rrooggiieerr/benqprojector.py/README.md

 Some projectors need to be **on** to be able to detect the model and the library to work.

-Please let me know if your projectors is also supported by this plugin so I can improve the overview of supported devices.
+Please let me know if your projector is also supported by this plugin so I can improve the overview of supported devices.

 ## Installation